jamessnee/jamessnee.github.io/index.md

-I write systems software and currently work in silicon valley.
+I write systems software and currently work in Silicon Valley.

 I have experience working in kernel development and tracing infrastructure and I'm currently building performance and profiling tools at Apple Inc.